marcransome/flog/README.md

 ### Logging messages

-To log a message using `default` log level:
+To log a message using the `default` log level:

 ```bash
 flog '<message>'